How Much Should I Pay For Expert Tax Relief Help?

 Currently Not Collectible Status

-Getting your account placed in this hardship status due to financial troubles can run you from $2,500 to $4,000.
+Getting your account placed in a Currently Not Collectible status due to financial troubles can run you from $2,500 to $4,000.

 Innocent Spouse Relief

 Protecting yourself from the tax fraud of your spouse can range from $3,500 to $5,000.